tldr-pages/tldr/pages/common/msedge.md

 > Note: Use the `microsoft-edge` command instead to open Microsoft Edge on Linux.
 > More information: <https://microsoft.com/edge>.

+- View documentation for the original command for Windows:

+`tldr -p windows chromium`

-- View documentation for the original command:
+- View documentation for the original command for other platforms:

-`tldr chromium`
+`tldr -p common chromium`